-Our future success is dependent on our, and our current and future collaboration partners', ability to effectively commercialize our approved products.
+Our future success is dependent on our, and our current and future collaboration partners', ability to effectively commercialize approved products.
 Our future success is also dependent on our pipeline of new products.
-There is a high rate of failure inherent in the research and development process for new drugs.
+There is a high rate of failure inherent in the

+R&D process for new drugs.
 As a result, there is a high risk that the funds we invest in research programs will not generate sufficient financial returns.
 Products may appear promising in development but fail to reach market within the expected or optimal timeframe, or at all.

-Three months ended March 31, 2023 and 2022
+Three and nine months ended September 30, 2023 and 2022